What should my written project look like (only for students currently working on projects)?

 Specific courses are offered every semester, every other semester, or sometimes once every couple of semesters.
 A few months before the next semester is to begin we will send out, via email, the next semesters course schedule.
-It will also be posted on the Course Information page on this website.
-If you are interested in knowing when a particular course will be offered, check in with Tim Byers.
+It will also be posted on the Course and Registration Information page on this website.
+If you are interested in knowing when a particular course will be offered, check with your Program Manager.

 How long does the program typically take?